ahmed-muhammed-ahmed/Odin-recipes/README.md

   - Linked the new recipes to the `index.html` file.
   - Organized recipe links in an unordered list for improved readability.

+## Skills Demonstrated

+Upon completion of this project, I have demonstrated the following skills:

+- HTML document structuring and formatting.
+- Creating and organizing multiple web pages within a project.
+- Adding links between pages for seamless navigation.
+- Incorporating images into web pages.
+- Creating descriptive headings and paragraphs.
+- Using ordered and unordered lists for organized content presentation.